Today, we’ll be taking a closer look at the portable and affordable digital piano from Casio’s Privia line – the Casio PX-160.

 The build quality is great, though the piano is made entirely of plastic.
 The materials feel nice to the touch and are of decent quality; they don’t feel cheap or anything.

-The only thing is that the plastic casing of the PX-160 may not hold up very well during transportations.
+The only thing is that the plastic casing of the PX-160 may not hold up very well during transportation.
 So, if you plan to take it out pretty often, you should consider buying a padded bag/case to prevent the keyboard from damage.

 The control panel of the piano is intuitive and easy to navigate.